 Thank the local Oregonian fans for this beer.
-Rogue Hazelutely Choctabulous is head your way in the near future.
+Rogue Hazelutely Choctabulous is headed your way in the near future.

 If you’ve never tried blending your own beers at home, or wherever you’re drinking, it can be fun.
 Or a disaster.
 Fans drinking at Rogue Brewing basically designed this blend of their own, the brewery took notice.
 Taking Chocolate Stout and blending it with Hazelnut Brown Nectar, the resulting blended beer is abit like a candy bar.
 Or a lot.